 Our bodies are designed to repair damage.
-Unfortunately, various external and internal factors can get in the way of our bodies completely healing an injury.
+Unfortunately, various external and internal factors can get in the way of our body’s ability to completely heal an injury.
 Regenexx orthobiologic treatments use your body’s natural healing agents to repair or mitigate damage by concentrating and focusing them at the precise site of your injury or pain.
 This approach allows for natural, efficacious healing without the need for surgery.
 In short, these procedures help overcome whatever barrier or threshold is needed to complete the repair process.

-We practice the culture expansion (growth) of stem cells into larger quantities at our licensed site in Grand Cayman.
+We practice the culture expansion (growth) of MSCs into larger quantities at our affiliated licensed site in Grand Cayman.
 This technology is used in select patients who have more severe orthopedic conditions, patients who want to treat multiple joints, and/or for patients who want to store and save cells for future treatments (stored at their current age).
-This procedure is not US FDA-approved, but is the subject of an FDA-approved phase 2 clinical trial and is permitted in Grand Cayman as the practice of medicine.
-A small number of Regenexx physicians (including at Regenexx Tampa Bay) are licensed to practice in the Cayman Islands and perform this advanced treatment.
+This procedure is not U.S. FDA-approved, but is the subject of an FDA-approved phase 2 clinical trial and is permitted in Grand Cayman as the practice of medicine.
+A small number of Regenexx physicians (us included) are licensed to practice in the Cayman Islands and perform this advanced treatment.

-In some cases, adipose or fat-derived stem cells can be used effectively as a part of a larger treatment plan for orthopedic injuries to create a fat graft that supports and holds in place other structures allowing them to heal appropriately.
-In the U.S, adipose derived stem cells (which requires advanced laboratory techniques) are FDA regulated as a drug and therefore require clinical trials for approval.
-This has not been done to date.
-However, adipose tissue that has been “minimally manipulated” can be used as an adjunct or a stand-alone injectable material, but to be clear, this is NOT really a “stem cell” procedure.
+In some cases, adipose fat cells can be used effectively as a part of a larger treatment plan for orthopedic injuries to create a fat graft that supports and holds in place other structures allowing them to heal appropriately.
+Adipose tissue (obtained via mini-liposuction in the buttock area) that has been “minimally manipulated” (often referred to as microfragmented fat) can be used as an adjunct or a standalone injectable material for cushion or support.
+One study found that using fat in this way was equivalent in terms of clinical outcomes to using concentrated bone marrow for patients with knee arthritis.
+But, to be clear, this is NOT really a “stem cell” procedure.

 “I want to offer your team of professional staff and most particularly, to esteemed Dr. Leiber, my profound and most sincere gratitude.
 It is from your services and caring that I am now finding my pathway to a new lease on wellness.
 Dr. Leiber’s outstanding and impeccable knowledge and gifts of stimulating self-healing have been the spark to ignite my body’s much hoped for self-repair and renewal abilities.
 I am indebted to your services and look forward to upcoming and all future treatments!”